 Praised by the San Francisco Chronicle as a "virtuso...of technical prowess and expressive transparency.
-Deploying her bright-edged and vibrant tone with utmost mastery ", Jasmina Halimic began her 2012/2013 season singing the critically acclaimed portrayal of Marguerite in Faust with Opera San José and a triumphant debut with Charleston Symphony as the soprano soloist in Verdi's Requiem.
+Deploying her bright-edged and vibrant tone with utmost mastery ", Jasmina Halimic's most recent appearances include the role of Hanna Glawari in Lehar's The Merry Widow with Minnesota's Northern Lights Music Festival, a critically acclaimed portrayal of Marguerite in Faust with Opera San José and a triumphant debut with Charleston Symphony as the soprano soloist in Verdi's Requiem.

-She recently premiered the title role of Anna Karenina by David Carlson in the West Coast to great acclaim.
-Ms. Halimic was the second person ever to perform Anna Karenina under Stewart Robertson's direction and her portrayal was hailed in the San Francisco Chronicle as “first rate - visual and vocal delight.”
+She premiered the title role of Anna Karenina, a modern opera by David Carlson, in the West Coast to great acclaim.
+Ms. Halimic was the second person ever to perform Anna Karenina and her portrayal was hailed in the San Francisco Chronicle as “first rate - visual and vocal delight.”

-Other recent performances include Elettra in Idomeneo with the Packard Humanities Institute, praised by the Opera Magazine (UK) as "arrestingly sung and vividly acted.", followed by Nedda in I pagliacci, Mimì in La bohème with Opera San José, a debut with the Missoula Symphony performing highlights from Suor Angelica and the "Inneggiamo" scene from Cavalleria Rusticana, Magda in La rondine with Opera San José, Countess in Le nozze di Figaro in her European debut with the Intermezzo Foundation (Belgium), Mimì in La bohème with the Amore Opera, Hanna Glawari in The Merry Widow with the Brevard Festival and Tatyana in Eugene Onegin with the Indiana University Opera Theater.
-Further operatic credits include roles that she covered and performed as a student: Violetta in La traviata, Nedda in I pagliacci, Fiordiligi in Così fan tutte, Musetta in La bohème, Valencienne in The Merry Widow and First Lady in The Magic Flute.
+Ms. Halimic's recent performances include Elettra in Idomeneo with the Packard Humanities Institute, praised by the Opera Magazine (UK) as "arrestingly sung and vividly acted.", followed by Nedda in I pagliacci, Mimì in La bohème with Opera San José, a debut with the Missoula Symphony performing highlights from Suor Angelica and the "Inneggiamo" scene from Cavalleria Rusticana, Magda in La rondine with Opera San José, Countess in Le nozze di Figaro in her European debut with the Intermezzo Foundation (Belgium), Mimì in La bohème with the Amore Opera, Hanna Glawari in The Merry Widow with the Brevard Festival and Tatyana in Eugene Onegin with the Indiana University Opera Theater.
+Further operatic credits include roles that she covered and performed as a student: Desdemona in Otello, Violetta in La traviata, Fiordiligi in Così fan tutte, Musetta in La bohème, Micaela in Carmen, Valencienne in The Merry Widow and First Lady in The Magic Flute.

-She received her bachelor's degree in music and Italian language from Duquesne University.
+She received her bachelor's degree in music and Italian language from Duquesne University in Pittsburgh.